lamarwhitej/tempest/README.rst

 -------------

-Detailed configuration of Tempest is beyond the scope of this document see :ref:`tempest-configuration` for more details on configuring Tempest.
+Detailed configuration of Tempest is beyond the scope of this document see `Tempest Configuration Guide`_ :ref:`tempest-configuration` for more details on configuring Tempest.
 The etc/tempest.conf.sample attempts to be a self-documenting version of the configuration.